SopraIt/file_scanner/README.md

 ```

 #### Custom
-It is convenient to create custom filters by creating `Proc` instances that satisfy the `callable` protocol:
+It is convenient to create custom filters by using `Proc` instances that satisfy the `callable` protocol:
 ```ruby
 filters << ->(file) { File.directory?(file) }
 ```